lasselehtinen/mockingbird-api-client/README.md

 # Mockingbird External API Client

 A Laravel API client for Mockingbird that provides OAuth authentication, strongly typed DTOs powered by Spatie Laravel Data, and convenient service classes for accessing editions, contributors, assets and other Mockingbird resources.

-The package is built on top of `spatie/laravel-webhook-client` and provides:

-- Webhook endpoint registration
-- Payload parsing
-- Event mapping
-- Laravel event dispatching

 ---